MSUSEL/Pique-Lite/README.md

 PIQUE-LITE contains two main components:

 **Dashboard page** is a visual display of all of PIQUE results data.
 Its primary purpose is to provide information at a glance, such as TQIs.
-The benefits of Pique-Lite Dashboard include:
+The benefits of PIQUE-LITE Dashboard include:

 * A visual representation of performance over time with charts and graphs
 * Quick identification of data outliers and correlations